 Biomonitoring Pilot Projects

-The state law that established MN Biomonitoring: Chemicals in People directed MDH to conduct 4 biomonitoring pilot projects.
+The state law (PDF) that established MN Biomonitoring: Chemicals in People directed MDH to conduct 4 biomonitoring pilot projects.
 All of these projects are complete and follow-up work in some areas is underway.
 MDH used lessons learned from the pilot projects to develop a Strategic Plan that will guide the ongoing work of MN Biomonitoring.

 - East Metro PFC Biomonitoring Pilot Project: Measured perfluorochemicals (PFCs) in the blood of 196 adult residents of two East Metro communities with a history of exposure to PFCs in drinking water.

 - South Minneapolis Children's Arsenic Study: Measured arsenic levels in the urine of 65 children living in South Minneapolis neighborhoods with known soil contamination.

 - Riverside Prenatal Biomonitoring Pilot Project: Measured exposures to chemicals found in plastics and personal care products (bisphenol A and parabens) and tobacco smoke in the urine of 66 pregnant women receiving care at an urban Minneapolis clinic.

 - Mercury in Newborns in the Lake Superior Basin: Measured mercury in newborn bloodspots from 1,126 Minnesota newborns born in the Lake Superior region of northern Minnesota.